Eat Your Way Through Town Main Streets: Apex, Cary, Fuquay-Varina, Wake Forest and Wendell

 Anna's Pizzeria is not only a go-to for pizza in Apex, but also on Fuquay-Varina's Main St. Switch things up from the classic cheese or pepperoni options and give the chicken parmesan pizza a try.
 The meatballs are also a favorite and can be added as a topping to pizza.

 Looking to kick back and relax with delicious food and beer?
 Aviator SmokeHouse on Broad St. is just the place.
 Offering burgers, BBQ and more, all of these tasty options can be washed down with a beer from the restaurant's brewery, Aviator Brewing Company (production facility is just a short drive away).
 Their famous smoked wings are the star of the show and range in level of spice, with many of the sauces crafted using Aviator beer.
 You can also order food to the Tap House, directly across the street, with even more taps and live music on weekends.

 Wake Forest: White St.

-Expect to find a top-notch seafood experience in the heart of Wake Forest at Backfins Crabhouse.
-This restaurant has become well known for their $24.95, all-you-can-eat crab feast and has some of the best cream of crab soup around!
+Expect to enjoy a top-notch seafood experience for dinner at Backfins Crabhouse, with some of the best cream of crab soup and crab cakes around!